StackSamuraiK/open-swe/README.md

 # Open SWE — Open-Source AI Software Engineer

+## Heads up!!

+If anyone of you are reading this I need to clarify a few things I have never, I repeat never learned LangChain/LangGraph/Agentic AI.
+Though I have built many GPT Wrappers(cuz they are cool and awesome😎).
+I've finally decided to deep dive into it.
+This should take a but of time cuz I have to learn things from scratch.
+Once the base is all set up and I finally understand the flow I'll open a few issues and everyone will be free to take a part in it.

+- TL;DR
+I've never learn Langhain kinda thingy, since I am learning from scratch it'll take some time but we'll do it.
+Once the flow is finalised issues will be opened for participation.

 Open SWE is an open-source AI coding agent built using **LangChain**, designed to automate software engineering workflows similar to proprietary agents like Devin.
 It can plan, code, debug, and push changes — directly through GitHub or via a web interface.